FOR USE WITH OUR UNIVERSAL MIDI ENCODER ONLY.

 No need to connect diodes to keys or ‘electrically’ split the keyboard into octaves.

-With industry standard 2.54mm male headers as well as solder pads, connecting your keyboards has never been easier.
+Optionally available with industry standard 2.54mm male headers (for use with DuPont style female crimps), as well as solder pads.
+Connecting your keyboards has never been easier.

 Simply connect a wire from each key to it’s labelled terminal on the ‘Easy Strip’ then connect the ‘Easy Strip’ to the Universal MIDI encoder Interface board.